first setup your environment in an env file, according to the configuration instructions

 seizu passes configuration to the frontend via a configuration endpoint.

-Report and dashboard configurations are stored in DynamoDB; use seizu seed to populate them from a YAML file.
+Report and dashboard configurations are stored in the configured report store, which supports DynamoDB and SQL backends.
+Use seizu seed to populate the store from a YAML file.

 Neo4j configuration¶

 NEO4J_URI: the URL to connect to neo4j; default:bolt://localhost:7687NEO4J_USER: the username to use to connect; default:NoneNEO4J_PASSWORD: the password to use to connect; default:NoneNEO4J_MAX_CONNECTION_LIFETIME: maximum duration in seconds a driver will keep a connection before removing it from its pool; default:3600NEO4J_NOTIFICATIONS_MIN_SEVERITY: minimum severity for Neo4j query notifications logged by the driver (WARNING,INFORMATION,OFF).
-Set toOFFto suppress schema warnings when the database is not fully populated; default:WARNING
+Set toOFFto suppress schema warnings when the database is not fully populated; default:WARNINGQUERY_VALIDATOR_ALLOWED_PROCEDURES: comma-separated list of extra Neo4j procedures the Cypher validator permits in addition to Seizu’s built-in read-only schema procedures.
+Entries are normalized lowercase and may be exact names such asapoc.meta.statsor namespace prefixes ending in a dot such asapoc.orgds..
+This setting only permitsCALLprocedure invocations; dangerous function namespaces such asapoc.cypher.*andgds.*remain blocked.
+Empty by default.

 Report storage configuration¶